-Adding a ventilation system to your home can keep indoor air from being stagnant and balance humidity levels.
+Adding a ventilation system to your home can keep indoor air from turning stagnant and manage humidity levels.

 How Indoor Air Quality Affects Your Health

 VOCs can be emitted by things in your home, such as building materials, flooring or furniture.
-They can also be detected in numerous air fresheners and scented candles.
-Heightened VOCs can cause respiratory irritation, headaches and dizziness, among other symptoms.
+They can also be located in numerous air fresheners and scented candles.
+Increased VOCs can lead to respiratory irritation, headaches and dizziness, among other symptoms.

 Multiple scientific studies have discovered respiratory diseases, asthma and other illnesses are linked to bad indoor air quality.
-Allergies can also be triggered by indoor air quality troubles.
+Allergies can also be aggravated by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality

 If your family has symptoms that worsen at home and improve when you leave, you may be affected by indoor pollution.
 You should also talk to your doctor if you’re worried about your health.

 - Lingering cold or flu symptoms.
 A sore throat or runny nose that never improves could be connected to air quality.
 This is especially true if you don’t have symptoms when you leave your home.

 - Watery, itchy or dry eyes.
 Your eyes are vulnerable to indoor pollution and may react by turning dry, itchy or watery.